meilisearch/MeiliES/README.md

 ## Introduction

+_This project is no more maintained, please consider finding another tool instead._

 MeiliES is an _Event Sourcing database_ that uses the _RESP_ (REdis Serialization Protocol) to communicate.
 This way it is possible to create clients by reusing the already available protocol.
 For example, it is possible to use [the official Redis command line interface](https://redis.io/topics/rediscli) program to communicate with MeiliES.
 There is [a release blog post](https://blog.meilisearch.com/meilies-release/) if you want to know more.